 Her artist books have received accolades, including the Holle Award for Excellence in Book Arts for A True & Exact History.
 These artist books and chapbooks can be found in various public and private collections and libraries, including the Dawn Davies Collection, The Baha Mar Art Collection, The Colleen Lewis Reading Room at Fresh Milk in Barbados, the University of Missouri Libraries, and in the Rare Book School at the University of Virginia.

-She is the author of Infidelities (Poinciana Paper Press, 2017) which was longlisted for the 2018 OCM Bocas Prize for Caribbean Literature.
+She is the author of Infidelities (Poinciana Paper Press, 2017) which was longlisted for the 2018 OCM Bocas Prize for Caribbean Literature and The Best Estimation in the World (Poinciana Paper Press, 2019).
 She has also self-published several chapbooks.
 Her poetry has won the 2011 Prize in the Small Axe Literary Competition and has appeared in various journals including PREE, tongues of the ocean, Small Axe, Poui, and The Caribbean Writer.
 She has read her work at various literary festivals including at the NGC Bocas Literary Festival in Trinidad and the Blue Flamingo Literary Festival at the University of The Bahamas.

-She holds a BFA in Writing from Pratt Institute where she won the thesis award for an outstanding collection of poetry.
-She is currently completing her MFA in Book Arts at the University of Iowa.
+She holds a BFA in Writing from Pratt Institute where she won the thesis award for an outstanding collection of poetry, and an MFA in Book Arts from the University of Iowa Center for the Book.

 CV available upon request.